Overdraft Protection Products

 Link the business's main checking account to another Tri Counties Bank account the business owns, such as a savings account and, in the event the checking account becomes overdrawn as a result of a check or Automated Clearing House (ACH) transaction, available funds will be automatically transferred once at the end of the day from the linked account to the checking account if sufficient to cover the amount of the overdraft and the Overdraft Transfer Fee.
 We will charge the checking account a $10 Overdraft Transfer Fee per transfer.
+However, if the checking account is overdrawn $5 or less, we will not assess the $10 Overdraft Transfer Fee.
 Other restrictions apply.
-Call us at 1-800-922-8742 for more information on this product.
+Call us at 1-800-982-2660 for more information on this product.

 Automatic Cash Reserve (ACR)